MrYsLab/pymata4/docs/concurrency.md

 5. The *Reporter Thread* decodes the reply and stores the result in an internal data structure shared with the *Command Thread*.
 6. The *Command Thread* detects that the report is available, and returns the report to the application.
-The operation is now complete and  the *Command Thread* is no longer blocked.
+The operation is now complete, and the *Command Thread* is no longer blocked.

 Requesting report information should only be done when necessary because of the long blocking period of the request.